-SUBJECT Year 10 English CORE/ELECTIVE Core LENGTH Full-year DESCRIPTION The Australian Curriculum - English is built around three interrelated strands of Language, Literature and Literacy.
+SUBJECT TITLE English CORE/ELECTIVE Core SUBJECT DESCRIPTION The Australian Curriculum - English is built around three interrelated strands of Language, Literature and Literacy.
 These strands are taught and learned in a balanced and integrated way and together, focus on developing students' knowledge, understanding and skills in listening, reading, viewing, speaking, writing and creating.
 Learning in English builds on concepts, skills and processes developed in earlier years, and teachers will revisit and strengthen these as needed.
 Students will listen to, read, view, interpret, evaluate and perform a range of spoken, written and multimodal (combination of spoken, written and visual) texts for enjoyment, as well as to gain information and to persuade others.
 These texts include newspapers, magazines and digital texts, early adolescent novels, non-fiction, poetry and dramatic performances.
 Students develop their understanding of how texts, including media texts, are influenced by context, purpose and audience.
 In Year 10 English, students will be building on skills while adding increasing complexity, rigour and depth to the study and use of language.
 A discrete EALD English class will also be offered to support language acquisition for our diverse student body.
 In Semester 2, classes will be reorganised and regrouped to parallel the four English offerings in the Senior school.
-ASSESSMENT All classes will follow the same curriculum while assessment tasks will vary according to the strand of English being undertaken by the student (Semester 2 only).
-INDICATIVE COST There may be a cost associated with this subject (outside the SRS scheme).
-LINK TO SENIOR SUBJECTS There are 4 English courses offered in Years 11 and 12.
+ASSESSMENT OVERVIEW All classes will follow the same curriculum while assessment tasks will vary according to the strand of English being undertaken by the student (Semester 2 only).
+COST Excursion, performance or workshop to be determined.
+LINKS TO SENIOR There are 4 English courses offered in Years 11 and 12.
 The General subjects will be: English, Literature and English as an Additional Language.
 The Applied Subject will be Essential English.
 In Units 3 & 4, students may choose to study English & Literature Extension.
 This must be studied in conjunction with either English or Literature, or both.